Mong Kok Tour - Foto 1

 • 2 - 3 Stunden

 Discover a hidden side of Hong Kong on this tour of Mong Kok.
-This guided tour will provide an intimate look at the real estate crisis and inequality affecting the city.
+This guided tour provides an intimate look at the real estate crisis and inequality in one of the world's wealthiest cities.

 The Dark Side of Hong Kong: Mong Kok

-At the designated time, we'll meet at Prince Edward Station to delve into the challenges of housing in Hong Kong.
-We’ll explore why the city has one of the most expensive and least affordable real estate markets in the world, including the fact that a family of three can live in an apartment as small as just 10 square meters (107 sq ft).
+We will meet at Prince Edward Station to explore the challenges of housing in Hong Kong.
+The city has one of the most expensive and least affordable real estate markets.
+A family of three can live in an apartment as small as 10 square meters (107 sq ft).

-We'll proceed to Lui Seng Chun, a historic building where we’ll enjoy herbal tea while hearing stories from locals facing the real estate crisis.
-Next, we'll continue our walking tour along Lai Chi Kok Road and Boundary Street, uncovering more examples of subdivided housing and discussing the effects of gentrification on impoverished neighborhoods.
+We will proceed to Lui Seng Chun, a historic building where we’ll enjoy herbal tea while hearing stories from locals affected by the real estate crisis.
+These accounts highlight the struggle for decent housing in an unequal city.

-Finally, we'll arrive at Hai Tan Street, examining how land sales contribute to the low income tax in Hong Kong amidst rising social inequality.
-We'll conclude this 2-2.5 hour tour at Sham Shui Po Station, gaining insight into the harsh realities faced by thousands of residents in Hong Kong.
+Finally, we will arrive at Hai Tan Street to examine how land sales affect the low income tax in Hong Kong amidst increasing social inequality.
+The tour concludes at Sham Shui Po Station, lasting 2 to 2.5 hours, providing insight into the harsh realities faced by residents.

 Inklusive